rickardlindberg/rickardlindberg.me/writing/agdpp-tdd-and-games/index.markdown

 ---
-title: 'DRAFT: Does TDD work when building a game?'
+title: Does TDD work when building a game?
-date: 2023-06-11
+date: 2023-06-12
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 When I [started](/writing/agdpp-introduction/index.html) this series, one of the areas that I wanted to explore was how well TDD works when building a game.